DebtBusters logo

 Find out more

-Ensure you are not sacrificing potential yield for the luxury of having immediate access to your funds, if you don’t need them.
-“The yield on daily call monies is lower than that on funds placed on term and cash should be put to work until it is required to be deployed,” says Segar.
+Do not sacrifice potential yield for immediate access to funds if you do not need them.
+“The yield on daily call accounts is lower than that of term deposits.
+Put excess cash to work until it is required,” says Segar.

-“Most people can afford to take on an element of risk for which they will be rewarded through higher interest rates.
-Understand your level of risk tolerance and apply it,” says Segar.
+“Most people can afford to take on a certain level of risk, which can be rewarded with higher returns.
+Understand your risk tolerance and apply it appropriately,” says Segar.

 10. Consider the implications of tax

-Interest is taxable as are capital gains.
-“However, there are both annual interest and capital gains exemptions available to individual tax payers.
-Utilise such tax allowances before investing in tax structured products.
-Retirement annuities and preservation funds offer a total shield against all taxes on interest and capital gains made within such structures,” points out Segar.
+Interest and capital gains are taxable.
+“However, there are annual exemptions available to individual taxpayers.
+Use these allowances before investing in tax-structured products.
+Retirement annuities and preservation funds shield gains from taxation within these structures,” explains Segar.

 11. Remember the power of compounding

-“This applies both to the length of time funds are invested and to the interest rate achieved which drive growth.
-To maximise the power of compounding re-invest distributions where possible,” says Segar.
+“The length of time funds are invested and the interest rate achieved drive growth.
+To maximise compounding, reinvest distributions where possible,” says Segar.

-The old adage of ‘if it sounds too good to be true, it probably is’ should always be applied when you look at financial products.
-Too many people have been scammed by those promoting what is no more than a pyramid scheme.
+The saying ‘if it sounds too good to be true, it probably is’ should always be applied when evaluating financial products.
+Many investors have lost money to schemes that were nothing more than scams.

-Field recommends that investors seek the help of a professional financial advisor.
-“Some people say consultants are expensive, but it’s not as expensive as losing all your interest or capital,” he says.
+Field recommends consulting a professional financial advisor.
+“Some people believe financial consultants are expensive, but they cost far less than losing your capital or income,” he says.

-14. Don’t put all your eggs in one basket
+14. Avoid putting all your eggs in one basket

-In conclusion, optimising your investments in South Africa requires a strategic blend of diversification, informed decision-making, and consistent action.
-By understanding the local investment landscape and leveraging available financial tools and resources, you can set a strong foundation for financial growth and security.
+Optimising your investments in South Africa requires a combination of diversification, informed decision-making, and disciplined financial planning.
+By understanding the local investment landscape and leveraging available financial tools, you can create a solid foundation for long-term financial security and growth.

 Let us call you back